sagemathinc/cocalc-doc/source/project-settings.rst

       cat ~/.ssh/id_ed25519.pub

-   Use your mouse to highlight the contents of the key file, then copy and paste it into the Key area.
+   Use your mouse to select the contents of the key file, then copy and paste it into the Key area.
 #.
 Click "Add SSH Key".
 Your key is now saved for that project.

    .. image:: img/project-settings/addingprojkey.png